ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Yorkville enquirer._](https://chroniclingamerica.loc.gov/lccn/sn84026925/1879-10-23/ed-1/seq-1)

 #### 1879-10-23 &middot; Yorkville, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+gives three short rules for action in case of
+accidents: For dust in the eyes, avoid rubbing
+; dash water into them.
+Remove &#x27;Cinders,
+etc, with the round point of a led pencil.
+Remove insects from the ear by&#x27;tepid
+water; never put a hard instrument into the
 ear.
 If an artery is cut, compress below.
 If
 choked, get on all fours and cough.
 For
 .light burns, dip the part in cold water: if the